 All St. Thomas residences are patrolled by campus security daily.
-Security staff patrol all the buildings on campus both inside the buildings and surrounding areas.
+Security staff patrol all the buildings on campus, both inside the buildings and the surrounding areas.
 The RA on duty will report any suspicious or suspected incidents or behavior to the Security Officer on duty or security headquarters.
-Also, security contact information is posted outside each RA's room door.
 Security can be contacted at (506) 453-4830.
 Campus Security has also developed a mobile app called "STU Safe and UNB Safe" that includes features like weather alerts, friend walk (which allows you to send your location to a friend in real-time so they can watch as you make your way to your destination), Mobile BlueLight (which simultaneously send your location to Campus Security and call them) and many other tools in the Safety Toolbox.
 STU Safe and UNB Safe are available for iOS and Android.